-(g) The entering into a Quota Share Primary Insurance Agreement between the Corporation and an authorized insurer shall be voluntary and at the discretion of the authorized insurer.

-(h) The Corporation's operation standards and administration of such Quota Share Primary Insurance shall be as uniform as is reasonably possible.
-Such operation standards and the Corporation's administration of Quota Share Primary Insurance Agreements shall not permit any discriminatory application, or materially different standards or provisions, among insurers as to: (i) the terms, (ii) administration, or (iii) the percentages of coverage in Quota Share Primary Insurance Agreements in the same geographical areas.
-In addition, the pricing of Quota Share Primary Insurance Agreements and the provisions governing incentive provisions, if any, as well as the consideration paid for servicing policies or adjusting claims shall be as uniform as is reasonably possible for Quota Share Primary Insurance Agreements in the same geographical area.

-- (D) No policy, policy form, or endorsement shall be used by the Corporation unless it has been filed with, and approved by, the Office.
+- (vi) such other terms and provisions agreed to by the parties. - (g) The entering into a Quota Share Primary Insurance Agreement between the Corporation and an authorized insurer shall be voluntary and at the discretion of the authorized insurer. - (h) The Corporation's operation standards and administration of such Quota Share Primary Insurance shall be as uniform as is reasonably possible.
+Such operation standards and the Corporation's administration of Quota Share Primary Insurance Agreements shall not permit any discriminatory application, or materially different standards or provisions, among insurers as to:-(i) - (i) the terms, (ii) - (ii)administration, or (iii) - (h)(iii) the percentages of coverage in Quota Share Primary Insurance Agreements in the same geographical areas.
+In addition, the pricing of Quota Share Primary Insurance Agreements and the provisions governing incentive provisions, if any, as well as the consideration paid for servicing policies or adjusting claims shall be as uniform as is reasonably possible for Quota Share Primary Insurance Agreements in the same geographical area. - (D) No policy, policy form, or endorsement shall be used by the Corporation unless it has been filed with, and approved by, the Office.
 All coverages, policies, policy forms or endorsements of the Corporation shall comply with applicable law and rules and orders of the Office. - (E) The Corporation may establish, subject to the approval of the Office and all other applicable provisions of the Plan, additional policy forms needed to fulfill the public purposes of the Corporation.